nelsont03038/assemblyQC/README.md

 assemblyQC
 ==========

-This is a small Python program for evaluating common DNA sequence assembly quality parameters.
+This is a small Python program for evaluating common genome assembly quality parameters.

 written by Thomas Nelson.